IOHprofiler/IOHexperimenter/README.md

 Requirements  <a name="Requirements"></a>
 ------------
-1. The experimentation of IOHprofiler has been test with:
+1. The experimentation of IOHprofiler has been tested with:
   - gcc 5.4.1
   - python 2.7.12
+  - R 3.4.4 and above (should also work on other versions)
 2. For a machine running the anylizing process,
   - Visit [IOHAnalyzer page](https://github.com/IOHprofiler/IOHAnalyzer)